-Getting a Local Copy of XML Resources
+7.4 Getting a Local Copy of XML Resources

 The wsdlget Ant task enables you to get a local copy of XML resources, such as WSDL and XSD files.
-Then, you can refer to the local version of the XML resources using an XML catalog, as described in "Defining and Referencing XML Catalogs" on page 7-4.
+Then, you can refer to the local version of the XML resources using an XML catalog, as described in Section 7.2, "Defining and Referencing XML Catalogs".